 The programme leaders should make an effort to draw upon staff suggestions on course development in a way that reflects their professional and academic expertise, along with the dynamic needs of a continuously growing environment.
-The current proposal reflects a traditional accountancy degree, but lacks in the specialisations and pathways offered by a programme that has a professional orientation and related pathways well faculty self-assessment are essential components Quality Assurance processes in general, and the Self-Assessment Report (SAR).
-We support and inspire so that all colleagues achieve their goals and ambitions in teaching, research and contribution to the community in the various policies of the College and via a staff development plan.
-It is therefore required by Philips College that contribution to the community, besides teaching and research, is an essential part of the faculty work at the College, and certainly, together with teaching and research, is a major criterion for the evaluation and promotion of faculty members.
+The current proposal reflects a traditional accountancy degree, but lacks in the specialisations and pathways offered by a programme that has a professional orientation and related pathways

 The Philips College, in response to this recommendation of the EEC, has revised its relevant policy and processes on course development, incorporating among others Quality Assurance processes comparable to those applied in operational programs of study (see above).
 It encourages and expects that the development of new programs is a critical component to the growth of the Institution.
-The genesis of new ideas can come from multiple sources, including faculty members, administrators, and Program Leaders, and is accompanied by consultations with the College's stakeholders such as teaching and administrators, under the guidance of the Program Leaders from where the new Choose an item. --- --- -------------------- a Statement of Activities.
+The genesis of new ideas can come from multiple sources, including faculty members, administrators, and Program Leaders, and is accompanied by consultations with the College's stakeholders such as teaching and administration staff, students, employers and trade unions.
+After initial discussions, faculty and/or administrators, under the guidance of the Program Leaders from where the new program (if approved) will ultimately be administratively housed, develop the following formal documents: a full Feasibility Study, and a Statement of Activities.
 Through shared governance, College administrators and Faculty, will then review those documents.